Pandi-IT/Profile-Card/README.md

+1.Simple & Clean: "A sleek, responsive profile card built with HTML and CSS."

+2.Minimalist Approach: "A lightweight profile card component for showcasing personal or professional info."

+3.Customizable: "An easy-to-edit profile card template for developers."

+4.Modern UI: "A clean, modern profile card with smooth hover effects."

+5.Quick Integration: "Copy-paste ready profile card for your portfolio or website."

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.